EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 number.
 Assuming the client is well-behaving, such a sequence number that can be used by the server as a relative measure of when a message was sent on a timescale of the sender.
 Replay protection is mandatory in TLS and OSCORE and optional in DTLS.
+DTLS and TLS use sequence numbers for both requests and responses.
+In TLS the sequence numbers are implicit and not sent in the record.
-(D)TLS use sequence numbers for both requests and responses, OSCORE use sequence numbers only for requests.
-OSCORE responses are bound to the request and therefore, enable the client to determine if the response is fresh or not.
+OSCORE use sequence numbers only for requests and some responses.
+Most OSCORE responses are bound to the request and therefore, enable the client to determine if the response is fresh or not.

 The request delay attack (valid for DTLS, TLS, and OSCORE and described in {{reqdelay}}) lets an attacker control an actuator at a